-If the owner wishes to terminate the lease, the owner is required under the lease to provide proper notice as stated in the lease.
+If the landlord wishes to terminate the lease, the landlord is required under the lease to provide proper notice as stated in the lease.

-During the term of the lease, the owner may not terminate the tenancy except for the grounds stated in the HUD regulations.
+During the term of the lease, the landlord may not terminate the tenancy except for the grounds stated in the HUD regulations.